DevanshiDass/customer-churn-analytics-pipeline/README.md

 ## 💾 Model Persistence

-The trained model and scaler were saved using `joblib` for future reuse or deployment.
+The trained model and scaler were saved using `joblib`:

+These can be reused for:
+- APIs
+- Dashboards
+- Real-time prediction systems

 ---

 ## ✅ Final Conclusion

-This project demonstrates a complete **real-world data science pipeline**, covering:
+This project demonstrates a **complete real-world data science workflow**, including:
-- Data exploration and visualization
+- Business problem understanding
+- Deep EDA with visual insights
-- Data cleaning and preprocessing
+- Robust data preprocessing
 - Feature engineering
-- Machine learning modeling
+- Training and comparison of ML models
-- Model evaluation
+- Model evaluation using industry-standard metrics
-- Business-focused churn prediction
+- Risk-based churn prediction
+- Model persistence for deployment

+---

 ## 🚀 Skills Demonstrated